If you have a rare form of psoriasis, it can seem like plaque psoriasis gets all the attention.

 And we would note, again, a piece of advice we give frequently, which is particularly true when dealing with less common psoriasis subtypes: if selecting a new dermatologist, try to find one who treats multiple patients with your psoriasis type.
 All physicians can learn the science of medicine, but the art is typically learned over time and through trial and error.

 Inverse psoriasis is also known as intertriginous psoriasis.
-It appears as red lesions (often more purple or brown in darker skin), sometimes smooth and shiny, in body folds — armpits, underneath the breasts, around the genitals and buttocks.
+It appears as red lesions (often more purple or brown in darker skin, or a deeper red), sometimes smooth and shiny, in body folds — armpits, underneath the breasts, around the genitals and buttocks.
 Lesions can bleed and cause painful cracks — known as fissures — in creases of your skin.
 It can be linked to yeast, fungal, and bacterial infections.
 Unlike plaque psoriasis, inverse psoriasis is often moist; though just like other psoriasis, it can sting, itch, or both.
 Even though inverse psoriasis may be a small fraction of a person’s total area of skin, it can be extremely unpleasant and demoralizing.

 Inverse psoriasis is more common in people who are obese and who have deep skin folds, where rubbing and sweating occur.
 You can have inverse psoriasis and also have another type of psoriasis on your body as well.

 Inverse psoriasis can be confused with “jock itch,” a fungus that starts with irritation between your thigh and groin.
 Jock itch can spread and blister; your skin may get flaky or scaly, and it may itch or burn.
 Jock itch can be treated with antifungal creams.

 Try to keep inverse psoriasis cool and dry.
 Natural fibers like cotton might help reduce irritation and let the skin “breathe.”
 Minimizing friction – though that can be hard to do – can also help.